Soulghost/Dyamk/README.md

 sh install.sh
 ```

+- Some scripts are written in Python3, so you needs Python3 environment, if you don't have it, try [pyenv](https://github.com/pyenv/pyenv).

 ## How to get start
 There are two project in the `Dyamk` folder, `DyamkInjector` and `DyamkDemoApp`, the former is the dylib generate and inject project and the latter is a demo app to be injected at runtime, when you use this framework for your own app, your app will be the latter one, now we just talk about the demo.